 Tribal Jurisdiction

-Through this grant program, Indian tribes receive support and technical assistance for planning, developing, and implementing changes in their criminal justice systems necessary to exercise SDVCJ.
+Through this grant program, Indian tribes receive support and technical assistance for planning, developing, and implementing changes in their criminal justice systems necessary to exercise STCJ.
 The Tribal Jurisdiction Program encourages the coordinated involvement of the entire tribal criminal justice system and victim service providers to incorporate systemic change that ensures victim safety and offender accountability.

-Progress Reporting Update
+Progress Reporting Update:

-The deadline for the July – December 2023 performance report is January 30, 2024.
+The deadline for the January – June 2024 performance report is July 30, 2024.